FlorMarchion/FlorMarchion/README.md

 ### Hi, I'm Florencia 👋👩🏼‍💻
 I'm a Full Stack Developer, recently graduated from the Henry bootcamp.

+During the bootcamp, I gained skills and learned different programming languages.
+In the final stage of the program, I was assigned a web project to develop using an API.
+Finally, in the final group project, my classmates and I developed a mobile app of our choice using the SCRUM methodology.
+Through this experience, I learned about teamwork, new tools, and new programming languages outside of the bootcamp curriculum.

 - 😄 Pronouns: She/Her
 - 🔭  I’m currently working on a web e-commerce project about nutrition and fitness.
 - 🌱  I'm currently deepening my knowledge of Css, React-Native and the use of microservices.